 - Always assume the worst-case scenario for text length, especially on mobile and in layouts such as tables and columns.

-- Pay particular attention to content elements such as labels that only have a few words.
-They can expand up to 200%.
+- Pay particular attention to content elements that only have a few words.
+In English, labels and buttons exclude words such as “a” or “the”, but many other languages need to include them.
+Overall these small pieces of text may expand up to 200%.

 - Always set text to wrap when it expands.
 It should never truncate.